 $ go run build.go --goos windows --goarch amd64 $ go run build.go --goos freebsd --goarch 386 $ go run build.go --goos linux --goarch arm --goarm 6 $ go run build.go --goos solaris --goarch amd64

 The resulting binary is statically linked and does not require any libraries.

 At the moment, the only tested compiler for restic is the official Go compiler.
 Building restic with gccgo may work, but is not supported.

-Restic can write out man pages and bash/fish/zsh compatible autocompletion scripts:
+Restic can write out man pages and bash/fish/zsh/powershell compatible autocompletion scripts:

-$ ./restic generate --help The "generate" command writes automatically generated files (like the man pages and the auto-completion files for bash, fish and zsh).
-Usage: restic generate [flags] [command] Flags: --bash-completion file write bash completion file --fish-completion file write fish completion file -h, --help help for generate --man directory write man pages to directory --zsh-completion file write zsh completion file
+$ ./restic generate --help The "generate" command writes automatically generated files (like the man pages and the auto-completion files for bash, fish, zsh and powershell).
+Usage: restic generate [flags] [command] Flags: --bash-completion file write bash completion file --fish-completion file write fish completion file -h, --help help for generate --man directory write man pages to directory --powershell-completion write powershell completion file --zsh-completion file write zsh completion file

 Example for using sudo to write a bash completion script directly to the system-wide location:

 $ sudo ./restic generate --bash-completion /etc/bash_completion.d/restic writing bash completion file to /etc/bash_completion.d/restic